 喜多七右衛門邸KITA SHICHIEMON’s House

 The Kita Shichiemon house served mainly as a tatami and hemp wholesale distributor beginning in the Edo period.
-The tatami was made by a regional decree of Nobunaga Oda, who used it himself.
+The local daimyo, Nobunaga Oda, once ordered their tatamis for his personal use.
 Kita Shichiemon prospered in the tatami business and distributed mats throughout Japan until the mid Taisho period (1912-1926).
 Such a fine hall demonstrates the success of both the Kita Shichiemon’s business and the Omi merchants.

 Tea space SARAKU